 Dual Porosity

 Naturally fractured reservoirs often have 2 porosities, a matrix porosity and a fracture porosity.
 This is what is known as a dual porosity reservoir.
 The fracture network (left side of Fig. 1) usually consists of shear and extensional fractures and needs to be simplified in the model as a series of matrix blocks surrounded by fractures (right hand side).
 As the model looks like a stacked series of sugar cubes it is also called a sugar cube model.
-Often the volume of hydrocarbons stored in the fractures is lower than in the matrix (porosity) and the fracture permeability is higher although there is a range of possibilities presented by Ron Nelson (Fig. 2).
+Geology does sometimes conform to this model (Fig. 2).

 Fig. 1.
 Warren and Root (1963) model of fractured reservoirs as a dual porosity system.